 Please refer to our Health & Safety Protocols, we make a clear list of when to definitely keep your kids home, and when you can make your own decision.
 It is important that everyone abides by these protocols so we can maintain an atmosphere of trust and health.

-Can we use the library or go on field trips if we are not taking classes?
+Can we use the library or attend events if we are not taking classes?

-What happens if I can’t drop-off or pick-up my child on time from Nature Adventures class?
+Can I drop-off and pick-up my child from Nature Adventures?